rytswd/simple-nats-js/README.md

 - `-it`: For interactive process
 - `-p 4222:4222`: Use local port `4222` on the Docker host, and map to `4222` on Docker container
+- `-rm`: When stopping the ccontainer, remove the container, so that you can easily restart using the same container name
 - `--name my-jetstream-server`: Set a name so that we can use it to link another Docker container later
 - `--mount type=bind,source=/tmp/nats-vol,dst=/data/jsm`: Volume mounting for NATS data and objects
 - `--mount type=bind,source=/tmp/nats-config,dst=/home/nats-config`: Volume mounting for NATS config
 - `synadia/jsm:nightly`: Docker image we are using
 - `server`: Docker CMD - this is handled by `synadia/jsm` image with `entrypoint.sh`
 - `-c /home/nats-config/jetstream.conf`: Docker ARG - this is handled by `synadia/jsm` image
-- `; docker container rm my-jetstream-server`: When stopping the ccontainer, remove the container, so that you can easily restart using the same container name

 </details>